 THE STAR RATING FOR SCHOOLS LEAD PARTNERS

 The Lead Partners are world-leading NGO’s involved in school road safety that have supported SR4S’s development.
-They facilitate the global delivery and oversight of the Star Rating for Schools programme as part of their own initiatives, and are available to support organisations interested in improving the safety of children and ultimately delivering 3-star or better pedestrian journeys to, from and around schools.
+They facilitate the global delivery and oversight of the Star Rating for Schools programme as part of their own initiatives, and are available to support organisations interested in improving the safety of children and ultimately delivering 5-star pedestrian journeys to, from and around schools.
 The Lead Partners can help you mobilise the speed management and infrastructure treatments to make this happen.

 At AIP Foundation, our mission is to provide life-saving road safety knowledge and skills to low- and middle income countries.
 Our goal is to prevent the millions of avoidable road crash fatalities and injuries that happen on the world’s roads each year.

 Established in 1999, AIP Foundation works in partnership with local governments and communities around the world to address road safety through our five gears: Targeted education, Communications for change, Global and legislative advocacy, Access to helmets and Research, monitoring, and evaluation

 Eastern Alliance for Safe and Sustainable Transport – EASST

 The Eastern Alliance for Safe and Sustainable Transport (EASST) is an independent UK-registered charity whose mission is to save lives and prevent injuries by making road transport safer, greener and more sustainable for future generations.

 Road crashes are the leading cause of death for young people in every world region, and globally account for more fatalities than diseases such as malaria.
 While, air pollution, a consequence of heavy congestion and a reliance on motorised transport, leads to millions of premature deaths every year.